 The Middle Ages in Europe occurred between 500 and 1500 CE.
 The government of Rome had disappeared.
 It was replaced by thousands of small, regional government, where the local lord was in charge.
 But the real ruler was the Catholic church.
 Religion dominated everything people did in their daily life.
 Each day began with worship.
 The Catholic church had enormous power.
 Religious leaders told the king and nobles, as well as the common people, what god wanted.
 Since people in the Middle Ages feared god, most of the time everyone from the king on down did what the church, through its religious leaders, told them to do.

 Classes: There were three groups of people - the clergy, the nobles, and the commoners.
 The clergy included priests, bishops, cardinals, the Pope, and also friars, monks, and nuns.
 The nobles included kings, nobles, and knights.
-And the commoners included the peasants and serfs.
+The commoners included the peasants and serfs.

 Country Life: Until the rise of towns, most people lived on units called manors.
 Even after the rise of towns, many people stayed on the manors.
 Each manor included a village, the farmlands around the village, and the manor house, which was the home of the noble lord who protected the villagers in exchange for food, goods, and labor.
 The entire manor was owned by the noble.